apigee-127/sway/README.md

 * [sway-standalone.js](https://raw.github.com/apigee-127/sway/master/browser/sway.js): _4,400kb_, full source  and source maps
 * [sway-standalone-min.js](https://raw.github.com/apigee-127/sway/master/browser/sway-min.js): _636kb_, minified, compressed and no source map

-**Note:** I realize these browser binaries are not small.
-For the most part, this is due to a library we are using for creating mock/sample parameters/responses.  [json-schema-faker](https://github.com/pateketrueke/json-schema-faker) uses [faker.js](https://github.com/Marak/faker.js) which ships with a number of locales, which we currently are not using.
-Attempts to package sway in a way to make it smaller led to a [json-schema-faker packaging issue](https://github.com/pateketrueke/json-schema-faker/issues/56) that is unresolved.
-In the future, if we were to expose this local support we would need these locales in the binary anyways so at the end of the day I've marked this as unavoidable.

 ### Node.js

 Installation for Node.js applications can be done via [NPM][npm].